Shreeniti03/NASSCOM-VSD-Digital-VLSI-SoC-Design-Program/README.md

 # NASSCOM-VSD-Digital-VLSI-SoC-Design-Program
 # Day 1 : Inception of open-source EDA, OpenLANE and Sky130 PDK
--How to talk to computers.
+°How to talk to computers.

--SoC design and openLANE
+°SoC design and openLANE

--get familiar to open source EDA tools
+°get familiar to open source EDA tools

 ●VLSI technology is crucial for integrating numerous tiny transistors onto chips, making electronics faster, smaller, and more cost-effective.

 ●The Arduino board relies on a microcontroller unit (MCU) to perform essential tasks like reading sensors and controlling lights.